 When talking about modern-age norms and rules, instant gratification is something that you may not want to miss upon while pleasing your customers.

-People don’t move around with much patience these days, not just with online stores but in the physical stores as well.
+People don’t move around with much patience these days, not just with online stores but in physical stores.
 So, if your target audience is unable to load your store’s pages quickly, they would abandon your website immediately and move on to purchase from your competitor.

-So, here are a few tips that will help you enhance the overall performance of your WooCommerce store and will get more traction.
-But, before diving there, let’s first understand a bit more about the importance of speed in the WooCommerce.
+So, here are a few tips that will help you enhance your WooCommerce store’s overall performance and gain more traction.
+But, before diving there, let’s first understand a bit more about the importance of speed in WooCommerce.

 Why is Website Speed Important for WooCommerce stores?

 Sale Conversions can improve.

 If usability research is to be believed, an approximate of 47% of customers expect web pages to load within 2 seconds or less than that.
 And, 40% of visitors tend to abandon the site if it takes more than 3 seconds to load completely.